Messaging in the array is carried out via short unacknowledged packets in the following format (each field is a single byte):

 0x04 0x03 0x02 0x01 0x08 0x07 0x06 0x05 0x00 0x00 0x0A 0x09

 You can send Messages through the array using the following APIs.
 The first API sends a Message out a given port to the adjacent module.
 It is useful when you do not know your neighbor’s ID or you simply want to send something across all or some ports:

 BOS_Status SendMessageFromPort(uint8_t port, uint8_t src, uint8_t dst, uint16_t code, uint16_t numberOfParams)

 Where port is the output port, src and dst are source and destination module IDs, code is the Message code and numberOfParams is a number of Message parameters.
 If the Message is originating from this module, you can use src=myID.
 The next API sends a Message to another module (whether adjacent or not) :

 BOS_Status SendMessageToModule(uint8_t dst, uint16_t code, uint16_t numberOfParams)

-where dst is the destination module (source is always the current module), code is the Message code and numberOfParams is number of Message parameters.
+Where dst is the destination module (source is always the current module), code is the Message code and numberOfParams is a number of Message parameters.
 SendMessageToModule() API basically calculates the optimal route to destination and which port leads to that route and then calls SendMessageFromPort() to send the Message from that port.
 Using 0xFF or BOS_BROADCAST for destination, broadcasts the Message to the entire array.
-You can control response settings of a unicast or broadcast Message via the BOS.response parameter:
+You can control response settings of an unicast or broadcast Message via the BOS.response parameter: